 Here is your chance to own a classic fossil from a classic site.
 A nice showy piece as well

-HARDER and Harder to obtain fossils from this private quarry in Middleport, New York
+harder to obtain fossils from this private quarry in Middleport, New York